- What do I need to know about pain control?

 - Wait a few days and see if it goes away.

-- Check to see if other medicines you are taking can also cause drowsiness.
+- Check to see if other medicines you’re taking can also cause drowsiness.

 - Ask the doctor if you can take a smaller dose more often or an extended-release opioid.

 - If the opioid is not relieving the pain, the pain itself may be tiring you out.
-In this case, better pain relief may result in less drowsiness.
-Ask your doctor what you can do to get better pain relief.
+In this case, better pain relief may lead to less drowsiness.
+Ask your cancer care team what you can do to get better pain relief.

 - Sometimes a small decrease in the dose of an opioid will still relieve your pain without causing drowsiness.
-If the drowsiness is very bad, you may be taking more opioid than you need.
-Ask your doctor about lowering the amount you are taking.
+If the drowsiness is very bad, you may be taking more medicine than you need.
+Talk to your doctor about lowering the amount you’re taking.

 - Ask your doctor about changing to a different medicine.